-VI.
+VII.
 NOTICE PROCEDURES

-The Privacy Act's section 552a(o)(1)(D) requires CMAs to specify procedures for notifying applicants/recipients at the time of application and other periodic notice, as directed by the Data Integrity Board (DIB) of such agency (subject to guidance provided by the Director of OMB pursuant to section 552a(v)), to applicants for and recipients of financial assistance or payments under federal benefit programs.
-Notice will be provided in English and Spanish and include a tagline in the major languages of the limited English population, indicating how information is available in other languages.
+This section identifies the procedures for notifying individuals about the use of their data.
+This notification is required by The Privacy Act's Section 552a(o)(1)(D), which requires CMAs to specify notification procedures for applicants/recipients of financial assistance or payments under federal benefit programs at the time of application, and other periodic notice, as directed by the Data Integrity Board (DIB) of such agency (subject to guidance provided by the Director of OMB pursuant to Section 552a(v)).